XC1a/PreSIT/README.md

 - `_MEM` indicates the memory size to calculate the address mask. `16` means 16GB.
 - `ATT1` indicates if we are simulating the rowhammer attack.
 - `ATT2` indicates if we are simulating the replay attack.
+- `ONLY_4KB` indicates if we only check the beginning address of the 4kb region.

 And please further manually modify the `memSize` in `line 79` of `gem5/configs/example/gem5_library/riscv-fs.py`.